Do you remember the days, like a while back, when Apple and Tesla stocks were skyrocketing every day? I mean when the bonus shares were announced.

 Anyways moving on…

 Looks like nowadays (at least for the past couple of weeks), all the market movers and the big guns are trailing sideways.
-Be it Apple, Tesla, Microsoft, Amazon, pick any (I mean the stable big guns).
-In fact even the much-loved Square down to the low 200s.
+Be it Apple, Tesla, Microsoft, or Amazon, pick any (I mean the stable big guns).
+In fact even the much-loved Square is down to the low 200s.
 But trust me, this is all part of the game.

 Stocks move sideways, and when it seems forever, the gains start pouring in.
 Just look at the APPL stock over the past decade, it’s always been the case.
 But, when the stock moves, it moves really fast and hard to catch the momentum.

 So, as an investor, what do you do?
 How can you time the entry and exit point, or should you even?
-You have two options here, one is to hold cash and wait for the market’s direction or two Dollar-cost averages (DCA) on your favourite stock picks.
+You have two options here, one is to hold cash and wait for the market’s direction or two Dollar-cost averages (DCA) on your favorite stock picks.
 BTW, the second option is what I’ll prefer any day.

 If you give me a choice to buy APPL or Microsoft every single day of my life, I will.
 Be it even a fraction of the shares.
 And even if the results are bad!
 I mean can the results really be bad for the above two companies?

 Before we being, Why am I talking about the US Inflation here?
 What does it have to do with the US stocks or the stock market in general?

 Recently I read this on the daily national.

 If you read the above article carefully, you’ll notice that the US economy is struggling big time with inflation.
 Costs are surging extremely high while people are still finding their jobs.